Nguyen-Van-Trump/TechnicalResearch/README.md

 # TechnicalResearch

-TechnicalResearch is a small Python research project for exploring statistical relationships between technical indicators and daily stock returns in the Vietnamese equity market.
+TechnicalResearch is a small Python research project for exploring technical indicators, liquidity filters, and simple backtests on daily Vietnamese equity market data.

-The repository currently focuses on reusable MongoDB data access code and exploratory notebooks.
-Indicator and return-analysis logic is still early-stage and should be added under `src/` rather than duplicated in notebooks.
+The project is intentionally research-oriented.
+Reusable data loading and calculation helpers live under `src/`; notebooks and one-off experiments live under `notebooks/` or `scripts/`.

-## Current Structure
+## Project Layout

 ```text
 TechnicalResearch/